canta2899/logo-ls/README.md

 ### You don't want to build it yourself

-If you are on Linux or OSX you can run this script on your shell to download the latest version and move it to ~/.local/bin:
+If you are on Linux or OSX you can run this script on your shell to download the latest version and move it to ~/.local/bin.
+The same command can be used also to update your current installation of logo-ls to the latest version:

 ```bash
 curl -L https://raw.githubusercontent.com/canta2899/logo-ls/refs/heads/main/get.sh | sh